octet-stream/slate-to-react/readme.md

 You can opt-out by enabling strict mode in `SlateView`, or `useSlateToReact`, or `transformNodes` options.
 When enabled, `NodeNoIdFieldError` will be thrown if any node without the `id` field is encountered.

-2. Use can use `slate-to-react` with React Server Components too.
+2. You can use `slate-to-react` with React Server Components too.
 For that use `transformNodes` function directly:

 ```ts
 import type {FC} from "react"